PyConPL/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

     bin/python2.7: error while loading shared libraries: libpython2.7.so.1.0: cannot open shared object file: No such file or directory**

 You have to add *lib path* of your newly compiled Python to the system lib path.
 For instance you can add below line to your .bashrc file.
-In my case I compiled Python under */opt/py* so that is why I added path as below:
+In my case, I compiled Python under */opt/py* so that is why I added path as below:

     export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/opt/py/lib